 Bittrex will charge a small fee for withdrawals with inbuilt network transfer fees.
 The network fee is available to view on the withdrawal window for each coin or token.

 Bittrex Tokenised Stocks

-Customers of Bittrex can now purchase tokenised stocks such as Tesla, Apple and Facebook, or ETFs like SPDR S&P 500.
-Tokenised stocks are tokenised derivatives that are backed 1:1 with the traditional stocks, providing users with the same benefits as owning the underlying stock.
+Customers of Bittrex can now purchase tokenised stocks such as Tesla, Apple and Facebook or ETFs like SPDR S&P 500.
+Tokenised stocks are tokenised derivatives backed 1:1 with traditional stocks, providing users with the same benefits as owning the underlying stock.

 These shares can be traded using cryptocurrencies or FIAT on the Bittrex Global platform.
 However, tokenized stocks can only be bought, sold and traded on the Bittrex Global exchange.
 You cannot withdraw your Tokenized Stocks to other exchanges or wallets.

 Bittrex offers a comprehensive FAQ section on its site, which offers its users some pre-written documented support documents.
 However, if you require further assistance, they also have a support ticketing service available which you can reach from the support section of their site.

 I’ve not personally used Bittrex support, so we can not personally comment.
 However, I have used the FAQ section, which is easy to use, and answered some basic questions.

 Verdict: Should you use Bittrex?

 Bittrex was the first multi-cryptocurrency exchange I used and was once considered one of the most popular exchanges.
 However, they have seriously fallen behind other exchanges, with very little innovation in the last few years.
 Honestly, the platform has hardly changed since I used it in 2017.